tytydraco/yessleep/out/I_once_gave_feedback_to_a_rival_writer_Twenty_years_later_I_paid_the_price.md

 “So the great Elliot White actually recognizes me after all these years,” he said, a little too impressed with himself.
 “I guess I shouldn’t be surprised.
 After all, you did say my story had promise.”

 I tried to get up from the chair I was sitting in and realized my hands and feet were ziptied in place.
-The more I writher, the tighter my bonds became.
+The more I writhed, the tighter my bonds became.

 “I said what now?”
 I asked, trying not to betray my growing sense of panic.